 Industrial Parks in China – Promises and Disappointments

 Over the past 20 years, hundreds of industrial parks were established throughout China in an effort to attract tech-based companies from all over the world.
 Most of these parks are backed or owned by the local government in order to ensure the implementation of the policy of the federal government throughout China.
-In order to attract foreign companies to choose their park, parks offer a wide range of benefits such as free rent, reduced tax or no tax during the first few years of operation, attractive loans, grants, and more.
+In order to attract foreign companies to choose their park, the “best” industrial parks in China offer a wide range of benefits such as free rent, reduced tax or no tax during the first few years of operation, attractive loans, grants, and more.
 Yet, soon enough, many overseas companies discovered that some of the benefits were granted only after certain milestones and KPIs were met.

-Our experience and the experience of others has taught us that it is important to set up a company in China ONLY after understanding all the pros and cons of where it should be set up.
+Our experience and the experience of others have taught us that it is important to set up a company in China ONLY after understanding all the pros and cons of where it should be set up.
 Benefits are only a bonus – they should never be the main reason for setting up in China.

 If you’re thinking about setting up a company in China in any industrial park, here are several aspects you must examine before making your decision: